CodeYourFuture/DocsV2/students/common-responses/reply-in-thread.md

 This might not seem important to you but it is important to the volunteers.

-For those users who are following many channels \(e.g. teachers\) it is difficult for them to find important messages if the channels are very "noisy" - so they are less likely to be able to respond to important student questions.
+For those users who are following many channels \(e.g. teachers\) it is difficult for them to find important messages if the channels are very "noisy" - so they are less likely to be able to respond to important trainee questions.

 If the messages are all in their correct threads, it is easier for the teachers to scan through the topics to see what is important.